No, It can't be true.

 Minerva stared at him.
 How could he?
-How could he even think a thing like that?
+How could he even think something like that?
 But then again, he was Remus.
 He lived with the deep belief that nobody could be happy with him because of his condition.
-In his mind, the tragedies of his life did nothing but confirm his thoughts.
+In his mind, the tragedies of his life could only confirm his thoughts.

 "How do you know that, Remus?
 Did you talk to her?
 Did you ask her if she was happy?"

 Remus didn't answer, but still didn't lower his gaze to the ground.
 He blinked, though.
 Twice.

 "That's what I thought.
 You didn't even try to approach her, didn't you?
 That's why you didn't tell anyone!
 Not because it was the right thing to do, but because you are a coward!"
 Minerva thundered, trying to gain some sort of reaction.

 The werewolf got up from the rock.
 He was tall, maybe even taller than eleven years before.
 His face was still blank, but his eyes betrayed the anger which was slowly overwhelming him.
 He looked dark and dangerous and, for the first time, Minerva found herself being scared by her former student.